-- To give advice on the Teaching and Examination Regulations (OER) - To assess yearly the execution of the Teaching and Examination Regulations (OER) - To give advice asked or unasked to the management of the programme and to the Dean on all matters with respect to the concerned education.
+- To give advice on the Education and Examination Regulations (OER) - To assess yearly the execution of the Education and Examination Regulations (OER) - To give advice asked or unasked to the management of the programme and to the Dean on all matters with respect to the concerned education.

-The programme committee of MEEM consists of three of the lecturers and three students.
+The programme committee of MEEM consists of three lecturers and three students.
 The programme committee is supported by the two MEEM programme coordinators.
-Also the programme leader participates in the meetings.
+The programme leader can also participate in the OLC-meetings.